sangstar/sangstar.github.io/docs/_posts/2023-04-22-imbalanced-datasets.markdown

 Suppose they start training, and all of a sudden the model is trained quickly and in a few epochs, with validation accuracy well over 90%. *This should be an expected result if you looked at the target distribution*, and you would probably *not* consider this model well-equipped to handle its use case if you were to look at its predictions on the test set.
 The model would be performing 3 matrix multiplication operations, activation function computations on 29 nodes, and yet I can create my own predictor that will likely do just as good a job in one line of code: `def predictor(x): return 0`

 If the engineer were to look at his data, if the data is representative of a typical bank transactions dataset, fraudulent transactions would be horribly under-represented.
 This is an example of an imbalanced dataset, which accuracy is woefully equipped to handling.
 An imbalanced dataset is any dataset where the class distribution is not flat.
-A *balanced dataset* is below, with arbitary classes `A` and `B`.
+A *balanced dataset* is below, with arbitary classes $$A$$ and $$B$$.

 (image)